The Fairness-Accuracy Pareto Front: Experiments

 The result of the adversarial approach is displayed in the third row of each three-by-one block of Figure \ref{pareto_UCIgender}.
 Fifteen values of $\lambda$ in \eqref{eq:adv} along with 100 training-testing splits are considered, producing in total 1500 $\theta_{clf}$, each of which is plotted in the fairness-accuracy space, $R( \theta,\Ptest)$ versus $U( \theta,\Ptest)$.

 We can immediately see from Figure \ref{pareto_UCIgender} that compared to Algorithm \ref{alg}, the adversarial approach is less capable of finding a Pareto front that spans the fairness-accuracy space.
-Indeed Table \ref{table:datasets} shows that the set of non-dominated points found by the adversarial approach is much smaller relative to Algorithm \ref{alg}.
+Indeed Table \ref{table:dominatedpointscount} shows that the set of non-dominated points found by the adversarial approach is much smaller relative to Algorithm \ref{alg}.

-In terms of the second experimental factor, we observed better Pareto front estimation when Algorithm \ref{alg} is applied with $U_n$ as the ATO causal measure calculated in the penultimate layer, compared to the ATO calculated over all layers.
-This seems to be true of the two other data settings as well, as can be seen in the supplementary materials.
+We also observe better Pareto front estimation when Algorithm \ref{alg} is applied with $U_n$ as the ATO causal measure calculated in the penultimate layer, compared to the ATO calculated over all layers.
+This seems to be true of the two other data settings as well, as can be seen in Appendix \ref{app:add_figures}.
 This suggests using \eqref{all_layers} for $U_n$ makes training the neural network more difficult.
-Future work might need to explore training the network one layer at a time.
+It may be worthwhile to explore training the network one layer at a time in future work.

 Finally, from Figure \ref{pareto_UCIgender}, we can see that the demographic parity, equal odds, and equal opportunity fairness measures tend to form distinct clumps in the fairness-accuracy space, relative to the ATO causal measure.
-Results for UCI (race) and recidivism contained in the supplementary materials indicate much of the same conclusions that have been reached in the UCI (gender) data setting.
-The supplementary material also contains further visualisation on the distributions of the prediction probabilities as $\lambda$ in Algorithm \ref{alg} is dialled between 0 and 1.
+Results for UCI (race) and recidivism contained in Appendix \ref{app:add_figures} indicate much of the same conclusions.
+Appendix \ref{app:add_figures} also contains further visualization on the distributions of the prediction probabilities as $\lambda$ in Algorithm \ref{alg} is dialed between 0 and 1.